ppMaz/cs5-3-7/p3b/README.md

 each other.
 ex. when heap in page1, stack will grows from the end of addr space up to page3 of the addr space, so that it wont crash with heap.

+NOTES:

+1. Move ONE-page size stack into the buttom of the stack
+-> change stack ptr 'sp' sec 3.1, in exec.c
+-> add boundrary @fetchint @fetchstr @argptr in syscall.c
+Explanation:
+-> new stack is now reallocated to the buttom of addr space
+-> the previous boundrary checking need to address for the new location of stack.

+2. unlock the limition of ONEPAGE stack.
+-> stack already grows upward, good news for us!
+-> what do we need to change to grow stack?
+-> stack expand upward, when process needs more space in stack
+-> if the requre addr is within one page of the stack, allocated it.
+-> how doe we allocated?
+-> add SEGFAULT handling in trap.c

+3. protest heap from growing into stack
+-> add boundary checking in sys_sbrk() in sysproc.c
+-> sys_sbrk() checks boundrary before calling growproc() here;